matheusvnm/tbft/README.md

-# Thread and Boosting Frequency Throttling (TBFT)
+# Urano - former Thread and Boosting Frequency Throttling (TBFT)

-Thread and Boosting Frequency Throttling (TBFT) is an easy to use OpenMP framework that is completely transparent to both the developer and the end-user.
-Without any recompilation, code modification or OS installitions, it is capable of finding, automatically and at run-time, the optimal number of threads for the parallel regions and at the same time controls the turbo boosting mode to optimize the performance and energy consumption.
+Urano is an easy to use OpenMP framework that is completely transparent to both the developer and the end-user.
+Without any recompilation, code modification or OS installitions, it is capable of finding, automatically and at run-time, the optimal number of threads for the parallel regions and at the same time controls the turbo boosting mode to optimize different metrics, including Performance, Energy-Delay Product, Power Consumption and Temperature.

-### List of files contained in TBFT
+### List of files contained in Urano
 ---

-* boost.sh              -  tbft algorithm to control the turbo boosting techniques.
+* boost.sh              -  Urano algorithm to control the turbo boosting techniques.
-* tbft.c                -  tbft functions implementation
+* urano.c               -  Urano functions implementation
-* tbft.h                -  tbft header
+* urano.h               -  Urano header
+* urano_stats.h         -  Urano state machine headers
 * env.c                 -  OpenMP internal controler variables
 * libgomp.h             -  libgomp header
 * libgomp_g.h           -  libgomp header